 Your health and safety, along with the health and safety of our staff, remain our top priorities.
 If you’re being treated for cancer, you may be concerned about being at increased risk for COVID-19.
-Having a compromised immune system can make you more susceptible to the virus, but doesn’t mean you should delay your care.
+Having a compromised immune system can make you more susceptible to the virus, but that doesn’t mean you should delay your care.
 Doing so could put you at greater risk for long-term problems, said Dr. Edwin Alyea III, MD, a medical oncologist at Duke Health.

 Here are the precautions in place at all Duke Health cancer centers, hospitals, and clinics that keep you safe.